acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/content-scripts/using-postmessage.md

 # Communicating using "postMessage()" #

 As an alternative to user-defined events content modules support the built-in `message` event.
-For most cases user-defined events are preferable to message events.
+In most cases user-defined events are preferable to message events.
 However, the `context-menu` module does not support user-defined events, so to send messages from a content script to the add-on via a context menu object, you must use message events.